Today you’re going to find the complete guide to set up the best PC airflow optimization on your computer.

 In the CPU case in which more intake fans are present than the exhaust fans then the pressure inside the CPU is called positive air pressure.

-This is not the best air pressure inside the case because even if the input air or fresh air is high, the output air is low this means it does not exhaust the hot air from the computer components at the required level.
+This is not the best air pressure inside the case because even if the input air or fresh air is high, the output air is low which means it does not exhaust the hot air from the computer components at the required level.

 Negative air pressure – (more ‘exhaust fans’)